marcobjj/team-profile-generator/README.md

 ## Tests

 All four main classes in this project were tested with Jest test runner.
 The classes are Employee.js, Manager.js,Engineer.js, and Intern.js.
-The tests can be found in the folder named __tests__.
-Every variable and method within those four main classes passed their respective tests.
+The tests can be found in the folder named __ tests __ .
+Every variable and method within those four main classes has passed their respective tests.
+You can watch them in the tutorial video posted in the usage chapter above, at the 3 minute mark.

 ## Installation